Concussions - Athletic Trainers, Directors, and Coaches

 Six Steps to Play Safe - Our concussion management model with Miami-Dade County high schools

-The Six Steps is a standardized order of activities for coaches, trainers, and medical professionals to use players 13 years and older.
-This model is used with Miami-Dade County public high schools at present, and ensures all athletes get baseline tested prior to play and that all future injuries are managed to maximize the player's safety and improve recovery.
+The Six Steps are a standardized order of activities for coaches, trainers, and medical professionals to use with players 13 years and older.
+This model is used by Miami-Dade County public high schools and ensures all athletes get baseline tested prior to play, and that all future injuries are managed to maximize the player's safety and improve recovery.

 Prior to play, a coach or ATC administers each of the following tests to set a baseline for the athlete:

 - ImPACT: The Immediate Post-Concussion Assessment and Cognitive Test is a 45-minute computer-based test.
 The test measures verbal and visual memory and reaction times.
 The athlete's initial test becomes the comparison by which that athlete's future ImPACT tests are checked against.

 - King-Devick: This 5-minute sideline screening test is tablet-based and measures eye movement and neurological functions.
 Like ImPACT, the initial King-Devick test is used for comparison when the athlete is retested following a possible concussion.